UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/quick_overview.md

 ### Understand Your Architecture

-Gaining insight into the architectural design of the NeoApps.AI is essential for understanding how applications are structured and run within the platform.
+Gaining insight into the architectural design of the [NeoApps.ai](https://neoapps.ai/) is essential for understanding how applications are structured and run within the platform.

 - **System Components**: Overview of the core components that make up the platform.
 - **Data Handling**: How data is managed and stored.